2019 Hoya Saxa Weekend Planning Committee

-Mizraim is a sophomore in the School Foreign Service planning on majoring in culture and politics.
-He is a first generation low income and undocumented student.
+Mizraim is a junior in the School Foreign Service majoring in culture and politics.
+He is a first generation low income undocumented student.
 He was born in Mexico but grew up in Austin, the best city in Texas.
-He served as Logistics Coordinator for Hoya Saxa Weekend last year and was an attendee to Hoya Saxa Weekend 2016.
-When he is not trying to make sure everyone has their snacks during the weekend he is involved with UndocuHoyas and the Georgetown Solidarity Committee.
-He is also finds time to work two part time jobs at the Kalmanovitz initiative and at United We Dream.
+He served as Logistics Coordinator for Hoya Saxa Weekend the past two years and was an attendee to Hoya Saxa Weekend 2016.
+When he is not co-charing the weekend he is involved with Hoyas For Immigrant Rights, the Georgetown Solidarity Committee, Georgetown United Against Police Aggression and leading an Alternative Break Program.
+He also finds time to work a part-time job at the Kalmanovitz initiative’s Immigration and Labor Project.
 He is excited to see everyone and meet the people who will hopefully call the hilltop their home!

 Sanjuana Castorena Mares

 Sanjuana is a sophomore in the School of Nursing and Health Science majoring in Healthcare Management and Policy with a concentration in policy.
 She is a low income, first generation, and DACA recipient.
 She is a Community Scholar and is a member of the Georgetown Scholars Program.
 Previously, Sanjuana was a publicity co-coordinator for Hoya Saxa Weekend.
 Currently aside from being a co-chair, she is the co-marketing chair for Hermanas which is a club for anyone who considers themselves as a latinx to join and feel welcomed.
 Some of Sanjuana’s favorite things are cookies and cream ice cream, Italian food, the Sweetener album, the Invasion of privacy album, and frosted flakes.
 She is super excited to meet prospective students and making them feel at home on the Hilltop, HOYA SAXA!!